ganeti/ganeti/doc/design-ifdown.rst

 hosts and most important might have stale/invalid configuration on external components like routers that could affect connectivity.

-A workaround could be hooks but:
+A workaround could be hooks, but:

 1) During migrate hooks the environment is the one held in config data and not in runtime files.
 The NIC configuration might have changed on